 Vesikko is only open during the summer season.
 The opening hours can be found in the calendar.

 Tickets: 7/4/0 € (adults, children 7-17 yrs/students/retirees, children under 7 yrs).
 You can visit also Military Museums Manege with the same entrance ticket.
 Museum Card is valid in Submarine Vesikko.
+Admission is free with a Helsinki Card.

 The submarine Vesikko does not have wheelchair access.
 Access Vesikko virtually here.